oyanzhi/tp/docs/UserGuide.md

 <br>

-### Removing Star of a client : `unstar`
+### Removing star status of a client : `unstar`

-Remove the starred status of a specified client in FinHub.
+Removes the starred status of a specified client in FinHub.

 Format: `unstar CLIENT_INDEX`

 * Removes the starred status of the client at the specified `CLIENT_INDEX`.
 * The index refers to the index number shown in the displayed client list.
 * The index **must be positive integers** 1, 2, 3, …​
-* Only one client can be unarchived at a time.
+* You can only remove the star status from one client at a time.

 Examples: